 11 Ways to Use Super Washing Soda to Make Your Life Easier

-A mineral refined from the natural vegetation in dry lake bottoms in the Middle East, the ashes of burned plants, kelp from Scotland, seaweed from Spain—this all-natural miracle-in-a-box is used to make glass, bricks, paper, rayon, and toothpaste.
+Soda ash is a natural, essential, but invisible ingredient in many products that we all use every day.
+A mineral refined from the natural vegetation in dry lake bottoms in the Middle East, it is the ashes of burned plants—kelp from Scotland, seaweed from Spain.
+This all-natural miracle-in-a-box is used to make glass, bricks, paper, rayon, cosmetic products, and toothpaste.
 It cleans silver and softens water.

 Washing soda and I go way back.
-For years, I have added washing soda to the washer for cleaner, whiter, brighter laundry.
+For years, I have added Super Washing Soda to the washer for cleaner, whiter, brighter laundry.
 It’s one of the key ingredients in our homemade laundry detergents.

 More recently, I am discovering that washing soda is much more than a laundry detergent booster.
 With a powerful pH of 11, washing soda acts as a solvent all around the house, garage.
-Sodium carbonate removes dirt, grime, greasy build-up, and a range of stains.
-Best of all, depending on the source, sodium carbonate is cheap.
+Sodium carbonate Soda ash removes dirt, grime, greasy build-up, and a range of stains.
+Best of all, depending on the source, soda ash is cheap.

 Stovetop, oven